-The current Board consists of six (6) members, comprising of one (1) Independent Non-Executive Chairman, one (1) Senior Independent Non-Executive Vice Chairman, two (2) Executive Directors, one (1) Non-Independent Non-Executive Director and one (1) Independent Non-Executive Director.
+The current Board consists of seven (7) members, comprising of one (1) Independent Non-Executive

+Chairman, one (1) Independent Non-Executive Vice-Chairman, three (3) Executive Directors, one (1) Non-Independent Non-Executive Directors. and one (1) Independent Non-Executive Director.
 The optimal size with mixture of high caliber individuals with extensive experiences from various professions from both private and public sectors.

-The Board acknowledges the call by the MCCG for boards to comprise at least 30% woman on board.
+The Board acknowledges the call by the Government and MCCG for boards to comprise at least 30% woman on board.
 The Board does not have specific policy on diversity policy and measures.
 However, the issue of diversity is discussed by the Nomination Committee.
 The Board will take steps towards formalising such policy, targets and measures to reflect the Company's commitment towards gender diversity.

-In connection with this policy, the Board have one (1) woman director to the Board during the financial period, which represent 16.6% of the total number of board members.
+In connection with this policy, the Board have one woman director to the Board during the financial year end, which represent 14% of the total number of board members.

 The MCCG recommends the practice of at least two (2) or one-third (1/3) of the Board comprises of Independent Directors.
-Currently, three (3) out of six (6) of the Board members are Independent Directors.
+Currently, three (3) out of seven (7) of the Board members are Independent Directors.
 This composition is in line with the MCCG's recommended practice and the requirement of the Rule 15.02 of the AMLR whereby the Company must have at least two (2) or one-third (1/3) of the Board, whichever is higher, must be Independent Directors.

-4.2 Tenure of Independent Directors
+Tenure of Independent Directors

-In accordance with the Board Charter, the tenure of an Independent Director should not exceed a cumulative term of nine (9) years from the date of the first appointment as Director.
+In accordance to Board Charter, the tenure of an Independent Director should not exceed a cumulative term of nine (9) years from the date of first appointment as Director.
 In the event the Board wishes to retain the independence status of an Independent Director who has served for more than nine (9) years, Board justification and shareholders' approval are required.
 Two tier voting process will be applied in the Annual General Meeting ("AGM") for retaining any Independent Director serving beyond twelve (12) years.

-4.3 Policy of Tenure of Independent Directors
+Policy of Tenure of Independent Directors

 The Company currently does not have a policy to limit the tenure of its Independent Directors.
-Nevertheless, the Board has considered the independence of the Independent Director whose tenure had exceeded nine (9) years, namely Dato Megat Fairouz Junaidi Bin Megat Junid ("Dato Megat").
+Nevertheless, the Board has considered the independence of the Independent Directors whose tenure had exceeded nine (9) years, namely Dato Megat Fairouz Junaidi Bin Megat Junid ("Dato Megat").
 Dato' Megat confirmed that he does not has personal interest or conflict of interest and has not entered or expected to enter into any transaction or contract with the Company or with the Group and do not assist the Company in any operational matters of the Group.
-In addition to that, Dato' Megat confirmed that he has his own business which are not in the same industry as the Group.
+In addition to that, Dato' Megat confirmed that he has his own business which are not same industry as the Group.

 Based on the assessment, the Board generally satisfied with the level of independence demonstrated by Dato' Megat.
-In view thereof, the Company will seek shareholders' approval to retain Dato' Megat who had served as Independent Director for more than twelve (12) years during the financial period ended 2021 and Dato' Megat had abstained from any deliberations or voting pertaining to his independence at the Board level.
+In view thereof, the Company will seek shareholders' approval to retain Dato' Megat who had served as Independent Directors for more than twelve (12) years during the financial year 2022 had abstained from any deliberations or voting pertaining to his independence at the Board level.
 None of the Directors of the Company hold more than five (5) directorships of listed companies as provided under Rule 15.06 of the AMLR.